Tour du Mont Blanc Hike: All You Need To Know

 2

-From Auberge du Truc to Refuge De La Balme
+From Auberge du Truc to Refuge de La Croix du Bonhomme

 After a nice breakfast and taking the last pictures of the Domes, we will go to the Chalet du Truc and go down towards Les Contamines-Montjoie.
 The valley is certainly spectacular and the views towards the Mont Blanc massif and down the valley are certainly memorable.
-Once in the valley, we will go up towards Notre Dame de la Gorge and reach our refuge.
-This day allows a variant in case of good weather for the refuge of Tre la Tete and the glacier of the same name.
+Once in the valley, we will go up towards Notre Dame de la Gorge.
+You continue the way to Col du Croix du Bonhomme where you will be staying.

 Info